 Passenger Claims Against Intoxicated Motorcycle Drivers

-As with many things, it is necessary to fully know the facts before one can judge the impact of alcohol consumption on the ability of a passenger to recover damages against the motorcycle operator, or even against another driver involved in a crash with a motorcycle.
-It is fair to say, however, that alcohol consumption by either the driver or passenger factors into a motorcycle accident case.
+In short, the passenger's case could be affected by willingly getting on a motorcycle with someone who was under the influence and causes an accident.
+As with many things, it is necessary to fully know the facts before one can judge the impact of alcohol consumption on the ability of a passenger to recover damages against the motorcycle operator.
+It is fair to say, however, that alcohol consumption by either the driver or passenger factors into a motorcycle accident case, and is yet another reason why experienced legal representation is critical following a motorcycle accident.

 - Motorcycle Accidents at Intersections